[This post was originally published on 22nd April 2021. It has been updated on 16th March 2022.]

 Emails that don’t render well on mobile devices will alienate users, and lead to more unsubscribes.
 That’s why it’s important to create mobile-friendly and responsive designs with high-quality images and copy, a clean layout, visible CTAs and lots of white space.

-This email from Net-A-Porter is perfectly optimized for mobile readers with a clean layout, an optimal mix of text and photos and clear CTAs.
+This email from Harry’s is perfectly optimized for mobile readers with a clean single-column layout, an optimal mix of text and photos, and a prominent CTA.

 iii.
 Personalize the “From” field